gnalvesteffer/teardown-sprite-weapons/README.md

-# teardown-mods
+# Teardown Sprite-based Weapons
-A collection of my mods for Teardown.
+A framework + mod that implements sprite-based weapons in Teardown (think Doom).